 Provisions of the FLA deal with the treatment of superannuation on relationship or marriage breakdown with a spouse.
 The FLA provides that a member's superannuation benefit may be split with the member's spouse or former spouse on marriage or relationship breakdown.
-Alternatively a payment flag may be imposed on your benefit in the fund.
+Alternatively a payment flag may be imposed on your benefit in Westpac MasterTrust.

-You only accrue a benefit in the fund in the unfortunate event that you have a valid claim under the Term Life as Superannuation Policy.
-In this event, we will deposit the relevant amount of insurance to your account with the fund.
+You only accrue a benefit in Westpac MasterTrust in the unfortunate event that you have a valid claim under the Term Life as Superannuation Policy.
+In this event, we will deposit the relevant amount of insurance to your account with Westpac MasterTrust.